 Fortunately, there is a safe and natural solution to get rid of black mold, and you can make this DIY cleaner with just four ingredients you likely already have in your pantry or medicine cabinet.

-How to Get Rid of Mold Naturally (Without Bleach!)
+DIY Mold Remover – How to Get of it Naturally (Without Bleach!)

 After reading up on some different natural remedies for killing mold, I came up with a simple 3-step system to remove black mold naturally.
 You just need four ingredients (and a couple of glass spray bottles):